20centcroak/pyRevealjs/README.md

-# Presentation module
+# PyRevealjs module

-**Note** Before using this module, have a look to the easyPresentation module.
+**Note** Before using this module, have a look to the [pyWorkflowRevealjs](https://github.com/20centcroak/pyWorkflowRevealjs) module.
 It may be easier to use despite it requires more libraries (including this module).

 ## Description